-Landlords must comply with some elements of the Code; however, we recognise that each landlord will need to adapt its complaints policy and processes to meet the needs of its residents.
+Landlords must comply with some elements of the Code.
+We recognise that each landlord will need to adapt its complaints policy and processes to meet the needs of its residents.
 Consequently, there are many areas of the Code where a landlord can use its discretion.
 The Code seeks to be prescriptive only where we believe clear and consistent practice by all landlords is essential.

-It is for landlords to assess the service that they provide to their residents and how this meets the Complaint Handling Code.
+It is for landlords to assess the service they provide to their residents and how this meets the Complaint Handling Code.pdf.
 Where there are discrepancies, or a landlord has used its discretion, an explanation should be included when completing the self-assessment form.

-The FAQs below should assist landlords when applying the Code and assessing their service provision.
+The Complaint Handling Code frequently asked questions will assist landlords when applying the Code and assessing their service provision.

 Definition of a complaint

 If a resident contacts about service provision, can you deal with it quickly and informally, or does it have to move to stage 1 in accordance with the Code?

 No. Contact from residents pursuing an issue with service provision for the first time can and should be handled quickly and effectively to obtain the best outcome for the resident.